matthewwei35/FEW-2.3_MW_Callbacks_Promises/Promise-6/readme.md

 Look at the example code and test it.

+Read up on `navigator.geolocation.getCurrentPosition()`: https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition

+**Important!** The geolocation api only works with an HTTPS connection.
+If you run this locally from the desktop or with liveserver it will be run on an HTTP connection and will throw an error!

+You can solve this by running it in your React project.
+Follow the instructions in the video tutorials about running the Create React App project with HTTPS.

 **Challenge!** This implementation is awkward!
 It would be better handled with a Promise!

 Your goal is write a function that returns a Promise!
 You should be able to call it like this: